 To complete and submit your online application, go to the MMCC website and click on “Create Account” under the first heading entitled “Patients.”

-Once your have created an account, you can complete and submit your application.
-You are not required at this time to submit medical records; that will come later in the application process.
+Once you have created an account, you can complete and submit your application.
+You are not required to submit medical records yet; that will come later in the application process.

-Once your application is complete and you have submitted it, check the email you used when applying.
+Once your application is complete and submitted, check the email you used when applying.
 The MMCC will send you a verification email.
-You must clink the verification link to verify the account is yours.
-Your application will not be complete or looked at by the MMCC until you verify your email address and until it is verified, it will not be looked at by MMCC.
+You must click the verification link to verify the account is yours.
+Your application will not be complete or looked at by the MMCC until you verify your email address.

 Waiting to Hear Back from MMCC

 Once your application has been reviewed, you will receive an email letting you know whether or not you have been approved.
 Due to the high volume of applications, MMCC requests that you wait to call or email them until 45 days after submission.
-Although it is possible to hear back in as little as five days, you may find yourself waiting the full 45.
-Check your email box regularly.
+Although it is possible to hear back in as little as five days, you may find yourself waiting for the full 45.
+Check your email regularly.

-After you receive the email with your approval, you will now be registered with MMCC and will have a patient ID number.
+After you receive the email with your approval, you will now be registered with MMCC and have a patient ID number.
 The next step is to visit a physician registered with MMCC to get a valid written certification for the program.
 You must get the written certification from a MMCC-registered provider.

 Here are some resources for finding a registered physician:

-After your visit with the approved physician, he or she will submit the paperwork electronically and provide you with the appropriate written certification you need to visit a licensed dispensary in Maryland to purchase your medical cannabis.
+After you visit with the approved physician, he or she will submit the paperwork electronically and provide you with the appropriate written certification you need to visit a licensed dispensary in Maryland to purchase your medical cannabis.
 This cost for this is approximately $200 and some doctors offer discounts to veterans.

 Your First Dispensary Visit